Learning platforms for companies: The key to sustainable continuing education

 The most important learning platforms for companies at a glance

-• Learning Management Systems (LMS): They are ideal for efficiently organizing, managing and documenting formal training courses.
-With an LMS, you can, for example, manage courses cost-effectively and efficiently, keep track of learning progress and meet legal requirements.
-LMS are particularly useful for the professionalization of formal continuing education, data-based planning and decision-making as well as the fast and targeted qualification of different target groups.
+- Learning Management Systems (LMS): They are ideal for efficiently organizing, managing, and documenting formal continuing education programs.
+With the Learning Management System such as the one offered by Haufe Akademie , you Haufe Akademie , for example, manage courses cost-effectively and efficiently, track learning progress, and comply with legal requirements.
+LMS particularly useful for professionalizing formal continuing education, data-driven planning and decision-making, and the rapid and targeted training of various target groups.

 The interaction of learning platforms in the learning ecosystem: one-stop learning